Updated on: 2/26/2019

 Pedestrian dies after Mill Creek collision

 A young man who was struck by a car on March 9th succumbed to his injuries this Wednesday.
 Parker M. Lang, 18, was a recent high school graduate with dreams of becoming a doctor.
-Police do not believe that they will be seeking criminal charges against the 16-year-old boy who was driving the car that struck Parker.
+Police do not believe that they will be seeking criminal charges against the 16-year-old boy who was driving the car involved in the pedestrian accident.

 Chain-reaction wreck leaves one injured